 Cons: The Perspective Grid Tool needs to be more intuitive and easy to use in my opinion.

-Photoshop is the bread and butter for professional artist around the globe.
-Concept artist, illustrators, texture artist, graphic designers, photographers, etc… use this amazing tool on an everyday basis.
+Photoshop is the bread and butter for professional artists around the globe.
+Concept artists, illustrators, texture artists, graphic designers, photographers, etc… use this amazing tool on an everyday basis.